-An alleged formal discrimination grievance complaint should first be made to the dean or vice president for student affairs within ten school days of the date the incident occurred.
-STEP 2
+An alleged formal discrimination grievance complaint should first be made to the dean or Provost within ten school days of the date the incident occurred.

-If not resolved at Step 1, the decision may be appealed to the vice president for administrative services, Title IX and/or Section 504 Coordinator, within five school days.
+If not resolved at Step 1, the decision may be appealed to the Title IX and/or Section 504 Coordinator, within five school days.